 Before we bought the Centre, nine years ago, Marty worked in developing countries, as a wine-maker, paramedic (slums of Calcutta), entrepreneur and government policy advisor, and Sylvie ran her own organics business, worked in the health/wellness sectors, and on luxury yachts in the Mediterranean .

 Our century old Miller's Cottage has five bedrooms (all with en suites), and sleeps up to 11 guests.
 There is a lounge, kitchen/dining room, laundry and veranda with small BBQ.
 Guests can also enjoy our hot pool, and the dining/lounge/recreation rooms in our 110 year "Old School".

-Guests have a full kitchen for their own use and food/alcohol can be bought in Taumarunui (23 km away).
-For cyclists/walkers without a car, we can provide simple ingredients for them to prepare their meals: dinner ($12 pp), breakfast and pack lunch ($20 pp).
+Guests have a full kitchen for their own use and food/alcohol can be purchased in Taumarunui (23 km away).
+For guests without a car, we can provide simple ingredients for them to prepare their meals: dinner ($12 pp), breakfast and pack lunch ($20 pp).
 These can be paid for via the Booking page.

 There are relaxation opportunities galore at the Centre - a soak in our hot tub, a game of petanque , fishing in our river, a sunbathe by the awesome swimming hole........and of course you could do absolutely nothing, in one of our hammocks.

 There's plenty of free car parking and a room for bike storage.
 We can help with bicycle hire/transport, and minor repairs.
 There are also repair shops/car garages in nearby Taumarunui.